-if you’re of a certain age, you’ll remember the pre-cellular days of household phones.
+If you’re of a certain age, you’ll remember the pre-cellular days of household phones.
 One line for everyone, and only one person on the phone at a time.
 Under the best of circumstances this situation would often lead to more than a few inconveniences.
-In less than ideal cases, inconvenience could yield to much, much worse.
-I’m not entirely sure what got me thinking about the place of the phone in my high school years, but once I started collecting memories, I began to realize that a number of experiences and situations that were then common have disappeared following the emergence of cell phones.
+In less than ideal cases, inconvenience could yield to much worse.
+I’m not entirely sure what got me thinking about the place of the phone in my high school years, but, once I started collecting memories, I began to realize that a number of experiences and situations that were then common have disappeared following the emergence of cell phones.
 And, it seems to me, that not all of these transformations are altogether trivial.

 For the record, my high school years were in the 1990s; cell phones were not quite rare and they had already evolved well past the “brick” era.
 Yet, they were not exactly common either, and they certainly had not displaced the landline.
 Beepers were then the trendy communication accessory of choice.

 As I thought back to the pre-cellular era, it was the rather public nature of the landline conversation that most caught my attention.
 The household phone was a not a subtle creature.
 Placing a call to a friend meant, in a sense, placing a call to their whole family.
-The ring of a phone was indiscriminate and so it was that your call was a matter of public record. if your friend picked up, they may later be asked who it was that called because everyone knew someone had called.
-If they did not pick up, then you might end up talking to a family member, hopefully one that was kind and polite.
+The ring of a phone was indiscriminate, so it was that your call was a matter of public record.
+If your friend picked up, they may later be asked who it was that called because everyone knew someone had called.
+If they did not pick up, then you might end up talking to a family member, hopefully one who was kind and polite.
 So not, for example, a bratty sibling or a cranky parent.
 Or both, since there was always the possibility that more than one person would pick up and the awkward process of determining who the call was for and getting them and them alone on the line would ensue.

 Then, of course, there were all of those not quite licit conversations and the devious ingenuity they occasioned.
-For example, aiming to talk past a curfew or after other members of the family had gone to bed, one would arrange a set time for the call and then sit waiting with hand on phone, may be even finger on hook, in order to pick up the call at the very first vibration of sound.
+For example, aiming to talk past a curfew or after other members of the family had gone to bed, one would arrange a set time for the call and then sit waiting with hand on phone, maybe even finger on hook, in order to pick up the call at the very first vibration of sound.
 Or the more serious variety, which often involved the maintenance of unacknowledged and disapproved relationships.
 Again, if you are of a certain age, I suspect you will be able to supply a number of anecdotes on that score.

 This dynamic was recently dramatized in the series Mad Men, set in the early 1960s as both Don and Betty Draper maintain illicit relationships and their phone calls, placed and received, constantly threaten to unravel their secrets.

-All of this together led me to recall the distinctions Hannah Arendt made in her hefty book, The Human Condition, among the private, public, and social realms.
+All of this together led me to recall the distinctions Hannah Arendt drew in her hefty book, The Human Condition, among the private, public, and social realms.
 I want to borrow these distinctions to think about the differences between landlines and cell phones, but I won’t be using the terms in quite the same way that she does.
 On one point, though, I do want to track more closely to her usage, and that is her conception of what constitutes the public realm: disclosure.
 The public realm was one in which individuals acted in such a manner that they disclosed themselves to others and were, in turn, acknowledge by others.
 The public realm was a function of scale.
 Its scale was such that the individual acted among many, but not so many that identity was lost and action rendered unintelligible.

 The social realm featured a multiplicity of individuals as well — it was not private — but it took place on a mass scale and even though (or, because) it included multitudes, it was, in fact, a realm of anonymity — its image was the faceless crowd.
 This differentiation between the public and the social is especially useful now that the digital social realm has emerged over the last decade.
 Even though we can’t simply elide what we call social media with Ardent’s social realm, the awareness of a distinction among ways of not being by oneself is all the more important.